-- India ('SEBI') has mandated the submission of PAN by every participant in securities market. - 17.
-To prevent fraudulent transactions, Members are advised to exercise due diligence and notify the Company of any change in address or demise of any Member as soon as possible.
-Members are also advised not to leave their demat account(s) dormant for long.
-Periodic statement of holdings should be obtained from the concerned DP and holdings should be verified from time to time. - 18.
+- India ('SEBI') has mandated the submission of PAN by every participant in securities market. - 16.
 As per the provisions of Section 72 of the Act, the facility for making nomination is available for the Members in respect of the shares held by them.
 Members who have not yet registered their nomination are requested to register the same by submitting Form No. SH-13.
 If a Member desires to cancel the earlier nomination and record fresh nomination, he/she may submit the same in Form No. SH-14.
-Members are requested to submit the said form to their DP in case the shares are held by them in electronic form and to the RTA at delhi@linkintime.co.in in case the shares are held in physical form, quoting your folio no. - 19.
+Members are requested to submit the said form to their DP in case the shares are held by them in electronic form and to the RTA at delhi@linkintime.co.in in case the shares are held in physical form, quoting your folio no. - 17.
 Members holding shares in physical form, in identical order of names, in more than one folio are requested to send to the Company or RTA, the details of such folios together with the share certificates for consolidating their holdings in one folio.
-A consolidated share certificate will be issued to such Members after making requisite changes. - 20.
-Relevant documents for inspection will be available electronically, without any fee, from the date of circulation of the Notice of AGM up to the date of AGM.
-Members seeking to inspect such documents can send an e-mail to investorrelations@tajhotels.com stating their DP ID / Client ID / or Folio No.s - 21.
-To support the 'Green Initiative', Members who have not yet registered their e-mail addresses are requested to register the same with their Depository Participants (DPs) in case the shares are held by them in electronic form and with the Company's Registrars and Transfer Agents (Link Intime India Private Limited), in case the shares are held by them in physical form.
+A consolidated share certificate will be issued to such Members after making requisite changes. - 18.
+To prevent fraudulent transactions, Members are advised to exercise due diligence and notify the Company of any change in address or demise of any Member as soon as possible.
+Members are also advised not to leave their demat account(s) dormant for long.
+Periodic statement of holdings should be obtained from the concerned DP and holdings should be verified from time to time. - 19.
+Documents for inspection will be available electronically, without any fee, from the date of circulation of the Notice of AGM up to the date of AGM.
+Members seeking to inspect such documents can send an e-mail to investorrelations@tajhotels.com stating their DP ID / Client ID / or Folio No.s - 20.
+To support the 'Green Initiative', Members who have not yet registered their e-mail addresses are requested to register the same with their Depository Participants (DPs) in case the shares are held by them in electronic form and with the Company's RTA (Link Intime India Private Limited), in case the shares are held by them in physical form.

-- 22. Process for registering e-mail addresses to receive this Notice of AGM and Annual Report electronically and cast votes electronically: - (i) Registration of e-mail addresses with Link Intime India Private Limited: The Company has made special arrangements with the RTA for registration of e-mail addresses of those Members (holding shares either in electronic or physical form) who wish to receive this Notice electronically and cast votes electronically.
+- 21. Process for registering e-mail addresses to receive this Notice of AGM and Annual Report electronically and cast votes electronically: - (i) Registration of e-mail addresses with Link Intime India Private Limited: The Company has made special arrangements with the RTA for registration of e-mail addresses of those Members (holding shares either in electronic or physical form) who wish to receive this Notice electronically and cast votes electronically.
 Eligible Members whose e-mail addresses are not registered with the Company / DPs are required to provide the same to the RTA on or before 5:00 p.m.
-IST on Tuesday, September 15, 2020.
+IST on August 19, 2021.

-Process to be followed for registration of e-mail address is as follows:
+Process to be followed for registration of email address is as follows: